Black History Month – Essential Reading

 By Chelene Knight

-From Vancouver-based writer Chelene Knight, Dear Current Occupant is a creative non-fiction memoir about home and belonging set in the 80s and 90s of Vancouver’s Downtown Eastside.
+From Vancouver-based writer Chelene Knight, Dear Current Occupant is a creative nonfiction memoir about home and belonging set in Vancouver’s Downtown Eastside in the 1980s and 90s.

-Using a variety of forms, Knight reflects on her childhood through a series of letters addressed to all of the current occupants now living in the twenty different houses she moved in and out of with her mother and brother.
-From blurry non-chronological memories of trying to fit in with her own family as the only mixed East Indian/Black child, to crystal clear recollections of parental drug use, Knight draws a vivid portrait of memory that still longs for a place and a home.
+Using various forms, Knight reflects on her childhood through a series of letters addressed to all the current occupants living in the twenty different houses she moved in and out of with her mother and brother.
+From blurry, non-chronological memories of trying to fit in with her own family as the only mixed East Indian/Black child to crystal clear recollections of parental drug use, Knight draws a vivid portrait of memory that still longs for a place and a home.

-Peering through windows and doors into intimate, remembered spaces now occupied by strangers, Knight writes to them in order to deconstruct her own past.
-From the rubble of memory she then builds a real place in order to bring herself back home.
+Peering through windows and doors into intimate, remembered spaces now occupied by strangers, Knight writes to them to deconstruct her own past.
+From the rubble of memory, she then builds a real place to bring herself back home.

 Voodoo Hypothesis